 It’s happening in the UK right now, the nutjobs taking charge, carving out a new direction for the British nation, heading down the drain

 Will it happen in the USA, too?
 Let’s see if Trump’s the one to do it, or if it will be someone else; Trump 2.0, the sequel.
 The Aliens to Trump’s Alien.

 Or maybe, just maybe, those who vote for Hillary will make sure that the establishment gets its act together and changes its tack.
 Maybe they’ll demand of Hillary Clinton to right the errors that led to today’s political and cultural volatility, this tremendous economic instability, this uncertainty and disillusionment the US is faced with today.

 Yes, the system as it stands is a major problem.
 If it weren’t, we wouldn’t be in this damn mess in the first place.
 We wouldn’t have Trump to deal with.

-And Trump, as everyone has clearly seen, has gone all senile dementia-slash-teenager-bully on everyone, and does not deserve to be president.
+Speaking of Trump, as everyone has clearly seen, he’s gone mad, look at him — all senile dementia-slash-teenager-bully on everyone — and does not deserve to be president.

 So yes, do not vote for Trump.
-He is a disgusting, demented bully.
+He’s a disgusting, demented bully.

 But keep the system as is?

 Not a good idea.
 More of the same is not the answer.
 The system, as it stands, created this mess to begin with, and it’s not the answer we’re looking for, not in the long term.
 Its victory should and will be of no value to anyone save those invested in business as usual.